lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ctxt title='Compression/Decompression Context'}

-The Rule does not describe how to parse a packet header to find each field.
+A Rule does not describe how to parse a packet header to find each field.
 This MUST be known from the compressor/decompressor.
-The Rule only describes the compression/decompression behavior for each header field.
-In the Rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.
+Rules only describe the compression/decompression behavior for each header field.
+In a Rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-The Rule also describes what Compression Residue is sent.
+A Rule also describes what Compression Residue is sent.
 The Compression Residue is assembled by concatenating the residues for each field, in the order the Field Descriptions appear in the Rule.

 The Context describes the header fields and its values with the following entries: